lucianopereira86/NodeJS-MongoDB-Kubernetes/README.md

 kubectl apply -f mongo-statefulset.yaml
 ```

+It will appear at Persistant Volume Claims tab

 ![gcp06](/docs/gcp06.JPG)

 A service pod will be created at Services & Ingress

 ![gcp07](/docs/gcp07.JPG)

-At Workloads, a Stateful Set will be created for persistent data
+And at Workloads, a Stateful Set will be created as well

 ![gcp08](/docs/gcp08.JPG)